millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

     there exists an eigenvalue of 1 and associated eigenvector.

 In `Lab 9 <https://emc2.byu.edu/fall-labs/lab09.html>`_, we used iterative methods to solve for the solution of systems of equations.
-One of these methods is `Power method <https://en.wikipedia.org/wiki/Power_iteration>`_ which solves for the dominant eigenvector of a system of equations.
+One of these methods is the `Power Method <https://en.wikipedia.org/wiki/Power_iteration>`_ which is an iterative method that solves for the dominant eigenvector of a system of equations.
 It is defined by the equation below:

 .. math::